Hammerhead ribozyme: Catalysis

 In its natural state, a hammerhead RNA motif is a single strand of RNA.
 Although the cleavage takes place in the absence of protein enzymes, the hammerhead RNA itself is not a catalyst in its natural state, as it is consumed by the reaction (i.e. performs self-cleavage) and therefore cannot catalyze multiple turnovers.

 Trans-acting hammerhead constructs can be engineered such that they consist of two interacting RNA strands, with one strand composing a hammerhead ribozyme that cleaves the other strand.
 The strand that gets cleaved can be supplied in excess, and multiple turnover can be demonstrated and shown to obey Michaelis-Menten kinetics, typical of protein enzyme kinetics.
 Such constructs are typically employed for in vitro experiments, and the term "hammerhead RNA" has become in practice synonymous with the more frequently used "hammerhead ribozyme".

 The minimal trans-acting hammerhead ribozyme sequence that is catalytically active consists of three base-paired stems flanking a central core of 15 conserved (mostly invariant) nucleotides, as shown.
 The conserved central bases, with few exceptions, are essential for ribozyme's catalytic activity.
 Such hammerhead ribozyme constructs exhibit in vitro a turnover rate (k_{cat}) of about 1 molecule/minute and a K_{m} on the order of 10 nanomolar.

-The hammerhead ribozyme is arguably the best-characterized ribozyme.
-Its small size, thoroughly-investigated cleavage chemistry, known crystal structure, and its biological relevance make the hammerhead ribozyme particularly well-suited for biochemical and biophysical investigations into the fundamental nature of RNA catalysis.
+The hammerhead ribozyme is a thoroughly characterized ribozyme.
+Its small size, investigated cleavage chemistry, known crystal structure, and its biological relevance make the hammerhead ribozyme particularly appropriate for biochemical and biophysical investigations into the fundamental nature of RNA catalysis.

 Hammerhead ribozymes may play an important role as therapeutic agents; as enzymes which tailor defined RNA sequences, as biosensors, and for applications in functional genomics and gene discovery.